eclipse-sumo/sumo/docs/web/docs/FAQ.md

 By default, the same configuration will result in the same behavior even though many parts of the simulation are [randomized](Simulation/Randomness.md).
 To change this, either option **--seed** or option **--random** must be used.
 In order to collect distinct output from multiple runs, it is advisable to set option **--output-prefix**.
-Running a simulation 3 times with differen results could be done in a batch file like this:
+Running a simulation 3 times with different results could be done in a batch file like this:

 ```
 sumo -c run.sumocfg --seed 1 --output-prefix 1.